-The DTRF Western Regional Patient Meeting convenes patients and family members for an afternoon of connecting with other desmoid tumor patients and participating in informative lectures on desmoid tumors.
+The DTRF Regional Patient Meetings convene patients and family members for an afternoon of connecting with other desmoid tumor patients and participating in informative lectures on desmoid tumors.
 Patients have the opportunity to mingle and ask questions.

 Attendees also have an opportunity to fundraise for the Foundation.

 2019 PATIENT MEETING ON SATURDAY, APRIL 13

-The 2019 Western Regional Patient Meeting will take place on Saturday, April 13th at the Embassy Suites- San Francisco Airport in South San Francisco, CA.
+The 2019 Regional Patient Meeting took place on Saturday, April 13th at the Embassy Suites- San Francisco Airport in South San Francisco, CA.

-Registration will open at 11am and the meeting will run from 12-5pm.
+Registration opened at 11am and the meeting ran from 12-5pm.

 Our presenters were:

 Kristen Ganjoo, MD, Associate Professor of Medicine (Oncology) & Director, Stanford Sarcoma Program, Stanford University Medical Center.

 “The Stanford Desmoid Tumor Board.”